| Agriculture

 foodgrains.
 There is no reason why our farmers should not

 reap the benefits of access to wider global markets.
+10. The

 system of agricultural cooperatives in our country is